RomanSolomatin/ZeusPCG/README.md

 --------

 TODO: Generator - Contains all the main events/function/data for generating a single thing.

 TODO: Scope - A subset of the thing being generated, which can be acted upon individually.
 All generated content has at least one master scope.
-Scopes can be assigned traits (arbitrary named data), which can include physical extents.
+Scopes can be assigned traits (arbitrary named data), which can include physical extents and connections to other scopes.
 Scopes are heiarchical and form a tree.
-TODO: Nodes - Nodes are containded in scopes, often has a spatial position, and form a graph, possibly connected outside of their own scope.
-Nodes can be assigned traits (arbitrary named data), which can include a physical position.
+The physical extents of a scope can be turned into a mesh.

 TODO: Mutator - Takes a scope or node and immediately either alters its traits in some way or spawns in nodes/scopes from it.

 TODO: Agent - Agents are like mutators but are designed to act iteratively and in parallel.